 Men

-NOTE: Swimwear on its own, wet swimwear, revealing clothing, bathrobes, bare feet, tank tops, baseball caps, and clothes bearing any offensive messaging are not permitted.
-Covered swimsuits may only be worn at Trident Grill, Tastes, and Marketplace.
+NOTE: Swimwear on its own, wet swimwear, revealing clothing, bathrobes, bare feet, tank tops, baseball caps and clothes bearing any offensive messaging are not permitted.
+Wearing shorts, flip-flops, or casual daytime attire in public areas and dining venues after 6pm is not allowed.

 Evening Resort